Home Loan Experts

 So try to save a deposit, as it provides greater security to the lender.
 Here are some ideas for building up savings:

-• If you already own several investment properties, save the rental income to fund your next investment property purchase.
+• If you already own several investment properties, save the excess rental income to fund your next investment property purchase.

 • Get a side hustle (second job).